christoph1stehling1/NLP-FakeNewsDetection-InPython/README.md

 Dateset: to be downloaded in this repository

-Achieved accuracy: 95,5% (on test set)
+Achieved accuracy: 95,5% (on 20% of trainset used as testset)

 ------------------------------------------------------------------------------------------------------------------------------